 As we descend in the water column, the weight of the water (and atmosphere) above us pushes against all body cavities (air spaces).
 These spaces will begin to collapse under this weight/pressure.
 This collapse is called a "squeeze."
 As the water pressure pushes against the ear drum (tympanic membrane), this thin flap of skin stretches inwards, leading to discomfort and pain.
 If there is too much stretch, the membrane ruptures.
 It is possible to rupture the tympanic membrane of an adult in as shallow as eight feet of water.
 Little kids can rupture with less depth.
 I personally know of cases where a a shallow pool dive lead to deafness in an an eight year old girl.
 The mechanism to prevent this discomfort is called "clearing" or "equalization."
 There are a variety of techniques employed, but they all share a common characteristic in that the goal is to send breathing gas into the middle ear via the Eustachian tube.
 This movement of gas into the middle ear cavity brings the middle ear pressure to the same level as the ambient water pressure pushing against the tympanic membrane.
 It essentially restores the tympanic membrane to its proper equilibrium position and relieves any discomfort.

 There are a variety of techniques one can use.
 The most commonly taught, the Valsalva (pinch nostrils and GENTLY attempt to force air out the closed nostrils), has a number of potential problems.
 The "pinch and blow" technique raises thoracic pressure, which is transmitted via the cerebral-spinal fluid to the inner ear.
 A sudden, dramatic increase in pressure can damage inner ear structure.
 In a worst-case scenario, a membrane on the inner ear called the round window may rupture.
 Typically, once ruptured, without rapid surgical repair, there is a high probability of permanent deafness.
 In addition, many people in applying this technique will, through involuntary muscular action, squeeze the muscles around the Eustachian tube and make the clearing process more difficult.
 This is exacerbated if clearing is difficult 'cause divers will often use more and more force in an effort to clear.
 This is a particular concern with younger divers because the Eustachian tube has a less vertical orientation and is easily collapsed, especially when pressure in the middle ear is less than ambient.
 Part of the process of adolescence is an enfolding of the Eustachian tube lining to form ridges which resist collapse or closing of the Eustachian tube with pressure changes..
-Finally, if a PFO is present (~ 25 % of the adult population, perhaps more in adolescents and children), a forceful Valsalva on repeat dives can send air bubbles circulating in the system (present after every dive) through the PFO into the arterial side of circulation.
-Thus, a forceful Valsalva makes an air embolism on descent theoretically possible.
+Finally, if a PFO is present (~ 25 % of the adult population, perhaps more in adolescents and children), a forceful Valsalva on repeat dives can send bubbles (if present) circulating in the system through the PFO into the arterial side of circulation.
+Thus, a forceful Valsalva makes an air embolism on descent theoretically possible, but most likely a very low probability event.
 There are medical reports linking cerebral decompression sickness with forceful Valsalva maneuvers.
-(See CNS Impairment in Biblios.)
 Since I SUSPECT a too forceful Valsalva is responsible for much of the barotrauma seen in the ears of novice divers, I prefer to use other, less traumatic methods.

 Another common technique, the Toynbee, involves pinching the nostrils and swallowing.
 This problem with this technique is that swallowed air at depth, on ascent, will expand and cause gastric distress.
 It is best while submerged to avoid swallowing air.
 Stomach discomfort in novice divers (presumably from swallowing air) is quite common.
 In a worst-case scenario, the expanding air can rupture the stomach.I believe the least stressful, most effective way to clear the ears is the Frenzel procedure.
 This technique was utilized by German Stuka bomber pilots during WWII.
 At the time, the Stuka bomber attacks were the most precise form of bombing.
 The pilots would put their plane into a steep dive aimed directly towards the target.
 Just before crashing into the ground, the aircraft would release the bomb and pull out of the dive.
 The bomb would follow the launch trajectory and fall into the target.
 Because this was before the time of computer-aided hydraulics in aircraft, it was necessary for the pilot to use both hands on the control stick to physically pull out of the dive.
 Since the plane was undergoing rapid pressure changes, and both hands were required to be on the control stick, it was imperative that a hands-free, rapid, effective and safe method of clearing ears was used.
 The technique they used was developed in 1938 by a German physician named Herman Frenzel.